alektos/Bash-Scripts/README.md

-==This is just a collection of shell scripts in various languages==
+# This is just a collection of shell scripts in various languages